whatmakeart/whatmakeart.github.io/content/coding/p5js/increment-operator-p5-js.md

 ---
 title: Increment Operator ++ p5.js
 date: 2024-01-23T19:39:40
-lastmod: 2024-01-26T04:45:31
+lastmod: 2025-09-30T17:53:45
 ---

 <div class="iframe-16-9-container">
-<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/INFysCfC7jE?si=Atz_ksVPPAjw9MVh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/INFysCfC7jE?si=Atz_ksVPPAjw9MVh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 Incrementing or decrementing the value of a variable is a fundamental aspect of automating tasks in programming.
 If the values of variables never changed, then not much would happen in a program.